Amishmaqbool/nexlayerloveabledeployment/SETUP_COMPLETE.md

 This workflow automatically:
 - ✅ Builds your project when you push to `main`
-- ✅ Deploys to NextLayer
+- ✅ Deploys to Nexlayer
 - ✅ Extracts and stores the deployment URL
 - ✅ Creates a deployment summary in GitHub Actions
 - ✅ Stores the URL as an artifact and repository variable